 Gajar Halwa (Carrot Halwa) is one of my favorite desserts.
-When I was a kid, I hated veggies, so my mother used to make this tasty treat specially for me to make me eat carrots 😉
+When I was a kid, I hated veggies so much that my mother resorted to making this tasty treat specially for me to make me eat carrots 😉

 This recipe is to make carrot halwa in the traditional style using whole milk instead of condensed milk.
 Condensed milk saves a lot of time, but this halwa tastes much better if whole milk is used directly in the recipe.

 As we use just tender juicy carrots, full fat milk, ghee and sugar as the main ingredients, it is simple enough to make.
 This sweet is a great addition to any party menu.
 The below quantity serves about 5 people.

 - Carrots (Fresh medium sized carrots) – 10